ClementBuchanan/ClementBuchanan.github.io/code201Class04.md

-# A sumamary of lesson 3
+# A summary of lesson 3

 ## Chapter 4 is about website links and how they are created.